About Special Operations

 - Look for opportunities to engage special operations crews in training and education with community partners

-- Provide more opportunities to instruct technical disciplines
+- Provide more opportunity for special operations programs to instruct technical disciplines

 - Conduct annual refresher of UFA wellness and resiliency education/training to support personal and professional health

-- Review/update task books for Special Operations programs
+- Continue review/update of task books for Special Operations programs

-- Complete review/update/development of all pertinent UFA HR/HM/Water response policies and operational protocols
+- Continue review/update/development of all pertinent UFA HR/HM/Water response policies and operational protocols

 - Complete a review of the UFA Heavy Rescue Program